Prickly Pear Cactus Purchase & Information

 Prickly pear cactus is thought to lessen alcohol induced hangovers by lessening inflammation.
 Alcohol-induced headaches are related with a provocative reaction.
 Alcohols containing high quantity of contaminations known as congeners (scotch, whiskey, tequila) are related with increased severity of headache and increased inflammatory response.
 Individuals with an alcohol incited headache have higher levels of cortisol and inflammatory markers C-reactive protein (CRP).
 Individuals who take a particular extract of Prickly pear cactus extract appear to have lower cortisol and CRP levels, recommending that Prickly pear cactus may have anti-inflammatory reactions.

-Side Effects of Prickly Pear Cactus
+What Are The Side Effects /Adverse Reactions of Prickly Pear Cactus?

 Prickly pear cactus powder maybe responsible for some side effects such as nausea issues, mild diarrhea, increased stool frequency, increased stool volume, headache issues and abdominal fullness.
 It also reduces blood glucose levels in those who are suffering from diabetes, but does not appears to cause hypoglycemia.

-Interaction rating between Opuntia ficus-indica and chlorpropamide is moderate, so be careful about this mixture.
+Chlorpropamide (Diabinese) - Interaction rating between Opuntia ficus-indica and chlorpropamide is moderate, so be careful about this mixture.
 There is one case where combination of Prickly pear cactus and chlorpropamide was found responsible for additive activity of insulin in type 2 diabetic patients.
 There is some concern that people taking both chlorpropamide or other hypoglycemic drugs and Prickly pear cactus may have increased hypoglycemia risk.

-Interaction rating between Prickly pear cactus powder and glyburide is moderate, so be careful about this mixture.
+Glyburide (Diabeta, Micronase) - Interaction rating between Prickly pear cactus powder and glyburide is moderate, so be careful about this mixture.
 According to clinical experiments, mixture of glyburide and Prickly pear cactus can cause hypoglycemia in patients suffering from type 2 diabetes.
 So, such patients are advised be careful about their glucose levels.

-Interaction rating between Prickly pear cactus powder and metformin is moderate, so be careful about this mixture.
+Metformin (Glucophage) - Interaction rating between Prickly pear cactus powder and metformin is moderate, so be careful about this mixture.
 According to clinical result, combination of metformin and Prickly pear cactus can result in hypoglycemia in patients suffering from type 2 diabetes.
 So monitor the blood glucose level very carefully.

-How Prickly pear cactus interacts with Lab Tests?
+How Prickly Pear Cactus Interacts With Lab Tests?

-Prickly pear cactus can interact by lessening the level of blood glucose and lab tests.
+Blood Glucose - Prickly pear cactus can interact by lessening the level of blood glucose and lab tests.

-There is no confirmation that Prickly pear cactus may reduce low-density lipoprotein (LDL) cholesterol levels.
+Cholesterol - There is no confirmation that Prickly pear cactus may reduce low-density lipoprotein (LDL) cholesterol levels.

-Prickly pear cactus can decrease blood glucose in type 2 diabetic patients.
+Diabetes - Prickly pear cactus can decrease blood glucose in type 2 diabetic patients.
 Prickly pear cactus may also have additive effects with diabetes medications and therefore cause hypoglycemia issues.
 So, those patients who are orally taking Prickly pear cactus should be careful about their glucose level.

-Prickly pear cactus may interact with blood glucose levels.
+Surgery - Prickly pear cactus may interact with blood glucose levels.
 Prickly pear cactus may also interfere with blood glucose control after and during surgical activities.
 So, such patients are advised to stop using Prickly pear cactus at least two weeks before suggested surgical activities.

 • For Diabetic patients, 100-500 grams of broiled stems should be used every day.
 Doses are generally divided and provided thrice every day.